 If you are ranked first, you will be offered your first preference followed by the person who ranked second being offered their first preference, unless it has already been offered to you in which instance they would get their second preference and so on.

 You will be notified of offers via an email which will ask you to login to your Oriel account.
-This email can be received at any point during the offers window, 7 November – 15 December 2017.

 Important: during the offers window we strongly recommend that you monitor your Oriel and email accounts especially closely to ensure you do not miss notifications of offers.

 IMPORTANT: You will be given 48 hours (excluding weekends and bank holidays) to accept or decline an offer.

 If you decline an offer you will be removed from the process

 If you let an offer expire you will be removed from the process